The exclusive and most exhaustive research report

 The US is the leading market for data center power infrastructure.
 In terms of investment, Virginia, Arizona, Illinois, Nevada, California, Texas, Ohio, Tennessee, Iowa, and North Carolina have received more than $500 million of investment.
 Colocation and hyperscale self-built facilities are the major contributors to the market.
 The US is among the major contributor to the >2 MW data center generator investments segment.
 In Canada, multiple facilities have adopted 500 kVA UPS systems.

 The data center market in Western Europe has witnessed significant growth in terms of investment.
-Germany has witnessed the highest investment followed by the Netherland, the UK, France, and Ireland.
+Germany has witnessed a high initial investment followed by the Netherland, the UK, France, and Ireland.
 Germany witnessed the development of facilities over 200 MW capacity in 2019, followed by the UK and the Netherlands.
 Many facilities in Western Europe are being built to support OCP rack infrastructure solutions and higher rack power density, which increases the investment in modular power infrastructure.

-The APAC region is expected to witness the implementation of edge computing in several countries, particularly China and India.
+The Asia Pacific region is expected to witness the implementation of edge computing in several countries, particularly China and India.
 This will grow the demand for modular rack-level power infrastructure solutions in the market.
-The region will invest heavily in higher capacity systems (>500 kVA) to increase data center power market revenue.
+The region will invest heavily in higher capacity systems (>500 kVA) to increase the market revenue.
 Many facilities, especially in Southeast Asia, Australia, and Japan, are involved in the procurement of DRUPS systems that prevent the use of VRLA-based UPS systems.

 By UPS Systems